cmauban/cmauban.github.io/_posts/tutorial-week-6.md

 ##Tutorial: The Clearfix Hack

 Whenever you are creating a grid, you need to use the `clearfix` hack because when you float any box, their height collapses and becomes 0.
-In this tutorial, I'm going to go over how to fix a common problem- wanting two boxes in one column, but them overlapping each other.
+In this tutorial, I'm going to go over how to fix a common problem- wanting two boxes to be in one column, but them overlapping each other.

 ###1.
 Problem: two boxes overlapping each other-